-Water vapour in the Martian atmosphere continues to escape into space, prolonging the process by which, planetary scientists suspect, the planet lost the mighty ocean and river systems that flowed across it billions of years ago.
+Water vapour in the Martian atmosphere continues to escape into space, prolonging the process by which, planetary scientists suspect, Mars lost the mighty ocean and river systems that flowed across it billions of years ago.

 The current water vapour loss, a team of researchers led by Dmitry Shaposhnikov of the Moscow Institute of Physics and Technology, Russia, has discovered, happens through a mechanism unknown in the Earth’s meteorological system.